 Weekly meetings set priorities and solve problems.
 Retrospectives look at past projects to improve future ones.
 Knowing the meeting type and roles helps everyone focus.

 Good meetings need careful planning and clear communication.
 Clear goals increase engagement and teamwork.
-This makes sure everyone works towards the same goals.
+This makes sure everyone works towards the same goals and helps create more engaging team meetings.

 Making a structured agenda is key for managing time well and keeping meetings productive.
 It sets the meeting’s goals, keeps everyone involved, and avoids wasting time.
 With half of meetings being a waste, a good agenda can cut down on waste.